gregnewman/obsidian-to-denote/README.md

 # Obsidian to Denote Converter

-A personal Python project to convert Obsidian markdown files to [Denote](https://protesilaos.com/emacs/denote) format, supporting both org-mode and markdown output with full preservation of links, assets, and metadata.
+This is a personal Python project I'm using to convert Obsidian markdown files to [Denote](https://protesilaos.com/emacs/denote) format, supporting both org-mode and markdown output with full preservation of links, assets, and metadata.

 ## Disclaimer

 This converter was created to migrate my personal Obsidian vault(s) to Denote.
 It has been tested primarily with my own vault structure and may not cover all possible Obsidian configurations or edge cases.
-This project was developed with some assistance from Claude (Anthropic).

 **⚠️ Please test this converter on a COPY of your vault first!** While it works well for my use case, your vault may have different features, plugins, or organizational patterns that haven't been tested.